TIBHannover/VisE/README.md

 To install singularity please follow the instructions on: https://sylabs.io/guides/3.6/admin-guide/installation.html

-Download our singularity image from: [link](https://tib.eu/cloud/s/fPMwLMWo3wCmMRy/download)
+Download our singularity image from: [link](https://tib.eu/cloud/s/fPMwLMWo3wCmMRy/download) (Filesize is 5 GB)

 To run code using sinularity, please run: